Generic Name: nitroglycerin (rectal) (NYE troe GLIS er in)

 Nitroglycerin rectal may also be used for purposes not listed in this medication guide.

-You should not use nitroglycerin rectal if you have: severe anemia (a lack of red blood cells), or a brain injury, hemorrhage, or tumor.
+You should not use nitroglycerin if you are also using medicine to treat pulmonary arterial hypertension or erectile dysfunction, or if you have severe anemia (a lack of red blood cells), or increased pressure inside your skull.

 Before taking this medicine

-You also should not use nitroglycerin rectal if you have:
+You should not use nitroglycerin rectal if you are allergic to it, or if you have:

 Do not use nitroglycerin rectal if you have early signs of a heart attack (chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling).
 Seek emergency medical attention if you have symptoms of a heart attack.